 The Central Bell Ringers rehearse at 5:30 p.m. on Thursdays in the sanctuary.
 There are 4 four-week sessions, which extend through May.
 The group rings in worship four or five times a year with smaller ensembles ringing at additional occasions.

 In September through May, the Chancel Choir rehearses on Thursday evenings.
-The group sings a broad variety of music: traditional, classical, and spirituals, including newer music.
+Under the direction of MSU’s Jack Rifkin, M.A., they also sing a broad variety of music: traditional, classical, and spirituals, including newer music.
 Members have one Sunday off per month.
 Singing in worship is fun because of the great fellowship and learning experiences.
-Andrew Minear directs this group.

 The Spirit Singers rehearse on Thursdays.
 They sing mostly music that’s quite recent, from a variety of composers.
 This group is more casual.
 They generally sing two Sundays per month.
 They make frequent use of the new Worship and Song Methodist hymnal.
 Fellowship is an important part of the group’s weekly gatherings.
 Caryn Welter leads the group.